nolawnchairs/eslint-plugin/src/rules/import-order/README.md

   8. `index`
   9. `unknown`

 Within each group, the rule will enforce a consistent order based on decreasing path depth, and alphabetic order.

-For example, the following imports:
+### 👎 Invalid
 ```ts
 import { Injectable } from '@nestjs/common'
 import { join } from 'path'